Tearing: A Merck Manual of Patient Symptoms podcast

 The most common causes are

-Any disorder causing conjunctival or corneal irritation can increase tear production (see Table 12: Symptoms of Ophthalmologic Disorders: Some Causes of Tearing).
+Any disorder causing conjunctival or corneal irritation can increase tear production (see see Some Causes of Tearing).
 However, most patients with corneal disorders that cause excess tearing (eg, corneal abrasion, corneal ulcer, corneal foreign body, keratitis) or with primary angle-closure glaucoma or anterior uveitis present with eye symptoms other than tearing (eg, eye pain, redness).
 Most people who have been crying do not present for evaluation of tearing.

 Decreased nasolacrimal drainage: